sitespeedio/onlinetest/README.md

 Now you can open your web browser and navigate to [http://127.0.0.1:3000](http://127.0.0.1:3000) to run your first test.

+If you are on Linux you need to run `sudo modprobe ifb numifbs=1` to be able to set different connectivites inside of Docker.
+On Mac you can only run native connectivity when you run inside of Docker.

+You can also run the server and testrunner [directly]() using NodeJS if you don't want to run Docker.

 ### Configuration
 You can configure everything that you are used to configure with sitespeed.io + more.
-Use the **.env** file to configure your setup.
+Use the **[.env](https://github.com/sitespeedio/onlinetest/blob/main/.env)** file to configure your setup.

 ### Change which pages/URLs you can test
 There's a regular expression that validates the domain of the URL that you want to test.
 You can use this to make sure a public instance only can tests pages on your web sites.